jeromeetienne/AR.js/aframe/examples/demo-portal-door/README.md

+# TODO support live scene
 - i can put a live scene in there
 - cache material on sphere when outside portal - thus real scene is hidden
 - it can work for sphere 360 it has nothing special
 - good thus ALL the content is handled outside

 ---
 - thus it can be a way to visual VR in AR